-In order for the child in the pre-primary school to be accompanyed to the learning effect, it needs to link up with the ways in which the child gives meaning.
+For the child in the pre-primary school to be accompanied to the learning effect, it must link up with the ways in which the child gives meaning.
 This means that the accompaniment should lead to affective stability, cognitive orderliness, and normative meaningfulness.
-With respect to planning and presenting a "lesson", the point of departure should be the different ways of learning and their functions as these are actualized by the child so that the contents and form of the lesson will result in the desired learning effect.
+With respect to planning and presenting a "lesson", the point of departure should be the different ways of learning and their functions, as these are actualized by the child so that the contents and form of the lesson will result in the desired learning effect.